nmathew1929/data_structures/notes/part01_javabasics.md

 }
 ```

-As you should have seen in the past, classes can be instantiated, and instances can hold data.
+As you should have seen in the past, classes can be instantiated, and **instances can hold data**.
 This leads to a more natural approach, where  we create instances of the `Dog` class and make the behavior of the `Dog` methods contingent upon the properties of the specific `Dog`.
 To make this more concrete, consider the class below:

 ```java
 public class Dog {